-- Best place to stay in Bali on a budget – Kuta/Legian
+- Best Place in Bali on a budget – Kuta/Legian

-- Best place to stay in Bali for nightlife – Seminyak
+- Best Place in Bali for nightlife – Seminyak

 - Coolest place to stay in Bali – Ubud

-- Best place to stay in Bali for families – Sanur
+- Where to stay in Bali for families – Sanur

-- Where to stay in Bali for diving/snorkeling – Amed or Pemuteran
+- Best in Bali for diving/snorkeling – Amed or Pemuteran

-- Where to stay in Bali for advanced surfers – Bukit Peninsula
+- Best in Bali for advanced surfing – Bukit Peninsula

 - Party at Old Man’s Bar or Deus